natmegsweden/NatMEG-PD_data/textfiles/README.md

 ### Missing data

-Mention something if some participants are missing some aspects of the data.
-This can take the form of a processing log and/or abnormalities about the dataset.

-Some examples:

-- A brain lesion or defect only present in one participant
-- Some experimental conditions missing on a given run for a participant because of some technical issue.
-- Any noticeable feature of the data for certain participants
-- Differences (even slight) in protocol for certain participants.

 #### Clinical data and metadata
-- Participant 093 had a LT foot injury and was unable to put weight on foot.
-Unrated for all LLE, Gait, and Balance categories on MDS-UPDRS-II.
+* Participant 093 had a LT foot injury and was unable to put weight on foot.
+Unrated for all LLE, Gait, and Balance categories on MDS-UPDRS-III.

 #### MEG recordings and data

-- Task "Passive" were not acquired for participants 020, 034, 062, 092 117, and 126.
+##### Resting-state MEG

+*Recording exceptions:*
-- cHPI was not turned on during "Rest" for participant 025.
+* cHPI was not turned on during "Rest" for participant 025.
 Maxfilter run with tSSS but no compensation for head movement.

-##### Resting-state
-- Alternative/missing triggers...
+*Trigger exceptions:*
+* Participants 015, 035, 068 are missing "stop" triggers.
+* Participant 105 is missing "start" trigger.
+* Participant 035 is missing "start" and "stop" triggers.
+* Participants 041, 110, and 127 have multiple "start" triggers and missing "stop" triggers.
+Use the first "start" triggers.
+See "*-events.tsv" files for more info.
+* Participant 063 has inverted trigger values.
+See "*-events.tsv" file for more info.

 ##### Go task

-- Alternative/missing triggers...
+*Trigger exceptions:*
+* Participant 063 has inverted trigger values.
+See "*-events.tsv" file for more info.

 ##### Passive movements

-- Alternative/missing triggers...
+*Missing data:*
+* Task "Passive" were not acquired for participants 009, 020, 034, 062, 092 117, and 126.

+*Trigger exceptions:*
+* Participant 063 has inverted trigger values.
+See "*-events.tsv" file for more info.

 #### MRI recordings and data
-- MRI were not acquired for participants 019, 024, 033, 039, 057, 066, 072, 088, 091, 111, and 129 because cancellation due to COVID-19 lockdown of the MR scanner.
+* MRI were not acquired for participants 019, 024, 033, 039, 057, 066, 072, 088, 091, 111, and 129 because cancellation due to COVID-19 lockdown of the MR scanner.
-- MRI is missing for participant 061 due to corrupted source files.
+* MRI is missing for participant 061 due to corrupted source files.
-- Participant 070 did not do MRI.
+* Participant 070 did not do MRI.

 ### Notes

-Any additional information or pointers to information that might be helpful to users of the dataset.
-Include qualitative information related to how the data acquisition went.
+**Any additional information or pointers to information that might be helpful to users of the dataset.
+Include qualitative information related to how the data acquisition went.**